PARENTING FOR LIFELONG HEALTH PROGRAMME FOR ADOLESCENTS

 The programme is delivered by community-based workers and volunteers who are trained to deliver the programme in low-resource settings.
 The programme is delivered on a weekly basis in a group-based format with both joint parent and teen sessions (10 sessions) and separate parent and teen sessions (4 sessions) that introduce them to core relationship building and violence prevention skills.
 Delivery utilises a collaborative learning approach, with activity-based learning, role-plays and home practice in order to strengthen skills.
 It actively engages parents and teens on improving parent-teen relationships and communication through group discussions, illustrated vignettes of parent-child interaction, role-plays to practice parenting skills, home activities assignments, and collective problem-solving.
 These skills include:

 – Establishing quality time for parents and adolescents

 – Establishing rules and responsibilities

 The programme also includes modules around budgeting, risk identification, and conflict management.
-Home visit consultations (also known as Khaya Katchups) and a peer support component are also incorporated into the programme.
+Home visit consultations and a peer support component are also incorporated into the programme.

 Since 2012, PLH for Adolescents has been through a series of evaluations in the Eastern Cape of South Africa to determine its effectiveness.
-These included a small pre-post pilot with 60 parents and teens in 2012, a larger pre-post pilot with 230 parents in teens in 2014, and a large cluster randomised controlled trial that included 40 villages and urban settlements, with 1,100 parents and teens, in 2015 and 2016.
+These included a small pre-post pilot with 60 parents and teens in 2012, and a large cluster randomised controlled trial that included 40 villages and urban settlements, with 1,100 parents and teens, in 2015 and 2016.
 These evaluations have been led by academics at the University of Oxford and the University of Cape Town in partnership with UNICEF South Africa, the World Health Organization, the South African Government and local NGOs.

 OUTLINE OF TRAINING